-These drugs have a short half-life, and when they are stopped, there is rebound sodium retention, and thus short-term they aren’t much use.
+Loop diuretics have a short half-life, and when they are stopped, there is rebound sodium retention, and thus short-term they aren’t much use.

 They remain effective even in advanced renal failure, however you may need a pretty large dose!

-When given intravenously, these drugs have a venodilating effect that cause pooling of blood and can be useful in left ventricular failure.
+When given intravenously, these drugs have a venodilating effect that cause pooling of blood and can be particularly useful in left ventricular failure.